openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 new _internal_ version skew complexities due to this enhancement, but change management does increase the odds of prolonged and larger differential kubelet version skew.

-For example, particularly given the Manual or Assisted change management strategy, it becomes easier for a cluster lifecycle administrator to forget to update worker-nodes along with updates to the control-plane.
+For example, particularly given long-lived Restrictive strategies, it becomes easier for a cluster lifecycle administrator to forget to update worker-nodes along with updates to the control-plane.